andrew1007/mrfa-demo/article/part3.md

 ## Composing Selectors

-The first argument of `createSelector` accepts an array of selectors.
-The ability to use multiple selectors provides an intuitive way to access multiple state tree nodes.
+`createSelector`'s first parameter is an array of selectors, allowing the use of multiple selectors at once.
+This provides an intuitive way to access multiple state tree nodes.

 `getDocs` and `getDocIds` are used together to compute the necessary data.
 This memoized selector will only recompute when either `docs` and/or `docIds` changes value.